techspence/techspence.github.io/_securityawareness/2020-04-13-Dos-and-Donts-Scam-Prevention-Tips.md

 - <span style="color:red">**DON'T**</span> believe your caller ID.
 Phone numbers and caller IDs can be faked
 - <span style="color:red">**DON'T**</span> pay upfront for a promise for things such as debt relief, credit and loan offers, mortgage assistance, or a job

-# Some Helpfull Scam Prevention and Recovery Websites
+# Some Helpful Scam Prevention and Recovery Websites

 - [FTC Consumer Information Scam Alerts website](https://www.consumer.ftc.gov/features/scam-alerts)